 One of the oldest cinemas in the country, open continuously since 1912.
 Presents new releases and special classic performances, aiming to keep the traditional cinema experience alive.

 The unique Everyman Cinema experience comes to Leeds.
-The brand new venue will open in April 2013.
+A luxury viewing experience in the city’s Trinity shopping centre.

 Family Film Club at Armley Mills Cinema

 Family screenings on the last Sunday of each month at the 26-seat cinema in Armley Mills Museum.